oliverSI/nextPyflow/README.md

 The command line is executed in the task directory, where the symbolic link of the output from required tasks is created.
 In this example, a "docker" attribute is specified in the `parameter()` method, so the tasks are executed in docker container. `localfile()` is pre-defined task for importing a local file to workflow.

+## Future work
+Currently, tasks are executed in local machines.
+I'm planning to provide the support for execution in cloud infrastructure via AWS batch.